gbrits/firebase-laravel-auth-sidecar/README.md

 @firebaseuifooter
 ```

-#### Everything is now good to go, one final step.
-Clear the config cache and then clear the view cache.
+#### :tada: Finally, clear the config cache and then clear the view cache.
 In that order:

 ```
 php artisan config:cache